1369858268/poc_gramine/README.md

 ### Run the demo

-#### Make sure that the victim Redis program works

-Open a terminal for the victim.
-Run `gramine-sgx redis-server`, checking if the Redis server works well.

-Using command `redis-cli -h $Redis_Server_IP -p $Redis_Server_Port -a admin123456` to verify whether the password (admin123456) has been set in the config file.

-Press `ctrl + C` to terminate the Redis server.

 #### Snapshot capture

 Prepare 2 terminals, one for the victim and one for the attacker.
 You can only open one more terminal (for the attacker) if one terminal has been opened already for the victim.